Getting Started

 print(df)

-We need to import the OfflineFeatureStore:
+We need to import the OfflineClient and use the get_feature_values method.

 Let's create a new model directory and start training our model.
+Before we start, we must have a few dependencies installed.

-Before we start, we must specify the dependencies in the conda.yml file.
 We will use the CatBoost library, so our dependencies look like this:

 name: CreditRisk